 Apply per 5 ml of 0.1 N NaOH into 5 test-tubes.
-Cut with scissors the sections of the electrophoregram appropriate for each fraction, cut them into small pieces and place into numbered test-tubes with alkaline.
-Place an undyed section of a paper strip 3-10 mm wide into the 6th test-tube as a control.
+Cut each fraction of proteins from the paper electrophoregram with scissors, cut the sections into small pieces and place into numbered test-tubes with alkaline.
 Carefully stir up the tubes and leave them for 20-30 minutes for complete extraction of the dye-stuff from the paper.
-Then determine optical density of every solution versus the control by the photoelectrocolorimeter (a 10-mm cuvette, a red light filter with $\lambda = 670$ nm).
-Knowing optical densities of the solutions corresponding to every fraction, calculate the sum of all optical densities (Σ) and the proportional protein content in every fraction.
+Then determine the optical density of every solution versus water (control) by the photometer (a 10-mm cuvette, a red light filter with $\lambda = 670$ nm).
+Knowing optical densities of the solutions corresponding to every fraction, calculate the sum of all optical densities (Σ) and the proportional protein content in every fraction, determine the albuminglobulin ratio.